-What sort of a culture is there in the server?
+What sort of culture is there in the server?
 The wonderful thing about the Christian message is that it is not tied to any culture but has gone into all the world and is adapted, translated and enriched by all the cultures it is accepted in.

 I would like to suggest that there is a different cultural space in Minecraft Church.
-This is a form of Game-space, or an Affinity space around Minecraft.
+This is a form of game space or an affinity space around Minecraft.
 I will touch on this more in Gamespace as Noosphere.

-In my search to understand the culture I came across a number of studies that have looked at Minecraft and other forms of social media or computer games.
+In my search to understand the culture, I came across a number of studies that have looked at Minecraft and other forms of social media or computer games.
 I was impressed with the idea of Participatory Culture as outlined by Jenkins et al. They wanted to know why within informal learning cultures such as affinity spaces, "people learn more, participate more actively, engage more deeply with popular culture than they do with the contents of their textbooks."
-The key idea they have is that a different form of culture is created by new forms of media that have grown out from the literate Print based culture of the 20th Century.
+The key idea they have is that a different form of culture is created by new forms of media that have grown out of the literate print-based culture of the 20th Century.
 Technology has enabled new ways of being.
 This has formed new types of culture.
 They call this Participatory Culture and describe five keys aspects:

 - With relatively low barriers to artistic expression and civic engagement